Many students ask us, “Can You Get A High School Diploma After Getting A GED?”

 If you want to enroll in credit-bearing courses provided by colleges and universities fast, getting your GED might be your best option.

-You may be required to submit ACT/ACT scores or take a state-specific college entrance test to see if you require some remedial coursework to enroll.
+You may be required to submit ACT or ACT scores or take a state-specific college entrance test to see if you require some remedial coursework to enroll.

 An increasing number of colleges and universities, however, recognize GED College-Ready scores as well.